 What is a National Portfolio Day?

-Some people make certain kinds of art more successfully than others.
-Do not be discouraged if you see work that is "better" than yours.
-A National Portfolio Day may be the first time you see so many people in one place who share a powerful commitment to the arts.
-This experience is a small taste of what attending a professional art program can be like.
-We hope you will enjoy the intensity of the experience.
+National Portfolio Day serves a variety of purposes.
+Most importantly, it is designed to help further the artistic development of young artists by bringing together experienced college representatives to review artwork and offer feedback.
+We understand that some people make certain kinds of art more successfully than others.
+Don't be discouraged if you see work that is "better" than yours.
+A National Portfolio Day may be the first time you have seen so many people in one place who all share a powerful commitment to the arts.
+The experience is a small taste of what a professional art program can be like.

 What is the National Portfolio Day Association?

-The National Portfolio Day Association (NPDA) was created solely for the organization and planning of National Portfolio Days.
-Since 1978, NPDA members have been hosting portfolio days throughout the country.
-The Association consists of regionally-accredited art colleges which are members of the National Association of Schools of Art and Design.
-It is the only organization of its kind, and its membership represents the highest standard of visual arts education available in the United States.
+The National Portfolio Day Association (NPDA) was created in 1978, solely for the organization and planning of National Portfolio Days.
+The Association consists of representatives from regionally accredited US colleges and universities that are accredited institutional members of the National Association of Schools of Art and Design (NASAD) and Canadian colleges and universities that are members of Association of Universities and Colleges of Canada (AUCC) or that hold NASAD Substantial Equivalency status.
+NPDA is the only organization of its kind and the membership represent the highest standard of visual arts education available in the United States and Canada.

 Choosing an Art College